LeeJarvis996/edsr_project/README.md

-This is just a temporary version.
+This is a DEMO.
 This Time-series Prediction Benchmark is under the leadership of Professor Lei CHEN.
 Great thanks to [TSlib](https://github.com/thuml/Time-Series-Library/tree/main).

 🎉 **NEWS**: